Medical Malpractice

 Frequently Asked Questions

-Q: What is the Notice of Intent requirement in Michigan medical malpractice cases?
+Q: What is the Notice of Intent requirement in Michigan medical malpractice?

-Under MCL § 600.2912d, when you file suit, you must file a sworn statement from a qualified medical expert (typically a physician in the same specialty) confirming breach of standard of care and causation.
-Without this affidavit, the court dismisses the case.
+Under MCL § 600.2912d, the complaint must include a sworn statement from a qualified medical expert, typically a physician in the same specialty as the defendant, confirming breach of the standard of care and causation.
+If the affidavit doesn't meet statutory requirements, the court dismisses the case.
+Getting this right is non-negotiable, and it's one of the first things an experienced med mal firm evaluates.

 Q: What is the statute of limitations for medical malpractice in Michigan?